atvGroovy/atvGroovy/README.markdown

 Changelog
 =========

-0.3 - not released yet
+0.3 - 2010-11-30
 --------------
 *   internals
     *   fixed memory leaks
     *   uuid is now random
+*   now on the awkwardtv repository

 0.2 - 2010-11-23
 --------------